ibm-cloud-architecture/refarch-integration/README.md

 For demonstration purpose not all back end servers are set in high availability.
 For Resiliency testing some scenario are coded in the [testing project]().

+# Security
+Multiple security concerns are addressed by the **Brown compute** model.
+The first one is to support the deployment of private on-premise LDAP directory.
+The installation and configuration of the Open LDAP on the Utility server is described [here](https://github.com/ibm-cloud-architecture/refarch-integration-utilities#ldap-configuration).
+To control the access from a Bluemix app, we first implemented an adhoc solution by exposing a /login path in API Connect.
+See explanation [here]() on how we did it.
+The connection between the web app, front end of **Brown compute** and the back end is done over TLS socket, we present a quick summary of TLS and how TLS end to end is performed in [this article](https://github.com/ibm-cloud-architecture/refarch-integration/blob/master/docs/TLS.md)
+The front end login mechanism on how we support injecting secure token for API calls is documented [here](https://github.com/ibm-cloud-architecture/refarch-caseinc-app/blob/master/docs/login.md)

 # DevOps automation, Resiliency and Cloud Management and Monitoring
 * DevOps